 - Inhalants: Your heart, kidneys, lungs, and brain may get damaged; even a healthy person can suffer heart failure and death within minutes of sniffing a lot of an inhalant.

 Taking drugs is usually your choice, at first.
-But as you continue to take them, using self-control can become harder and harder; this is the biggest sign of addiction.
-Addiction is defined as a chronic, relapsing brain disease that is characterized by compulsive drug seeking and use, despite harmful consequences.
+But as you continue to take them, using self-control can become harder and harder; this is the most significant sign of addiction.
+Addiction is defined as a chronic, relapsing brain disease characterized by compulsive drug seeking and use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain—they change its structure and how it works.
-These brain changes can be long-lasting and can lead to harmful behaviors seen in people who abuse drugs.
+These brain changes can be long-lasting and lead to harmful behaviors seen in people who abuse drugs.

 Even the people who are now addicted to drugs once believed they could stop using any time.
 People become addicted slowly over time.
-Once addicted, it can be very difficult to stop.
+Once addicted, it can be complicated to control.
 Stopping can trigger withdrawal symptoms, which may be very unpleasant.
 People often begin to use drugs again to avoid these unpleasant symptoms.

 Addiction Help at Garden State Treatment Center

-If you become addicted, realizing this fact is the first step to recovery.
-At Garden State Treatment Center we can help you continue your road to recovery.
-Right now, you need compassionate professionals who understand what you’re experiencing right now.
-Fortunately, that’s exactly what we are at Garden State Treatment Center.
+If you become addicted, realizing this is the first step to recovery.
+At Garden State Treatment Center, we can help you continue your road to recovery.
+You need compassionate professionals who understand what you’re experiencing right now.
+Fortunately, that’s precisely what we understand at Garden State Treatment Center.
 We’re an experienced and highly trained team that has helped pull hundreds of families just like yours from the jaws of addiction and despair.